StellaCastelle/Simply-Alchemy/README.md

 to be of great help when eventually facing bosses in a custom Dungeon Dimension with Bosses and Mobs that play in a completely different League than Vanilla Minecraft Mobs ;3
 The Mod will introduce a custom Profession for the Player, together with a Profession Leveling System, as well as new Blocks, Trees, Machines, Weapons and more.
-Ir also will introdce a Enchantment System different from the Vanilla one, allowing for more Freedom and less RNG when looking for enchants.
-Depending on the Proffesion Mastery the Player will also be able to imbue Armor and Items with
+It also will introduce an Enchantment System different from the Vanilla one, allowing for more Freedom and less RNG when looking for enchants.
+Depending on the Proffesion Mastery, the Player will also be able to imbue Armor and Items with
-Attributes, using a specific Tool (mid- to endgame), as well as Mana and Resources.
+Attributes using a specific Tool (mid- to endgame), as well as Mana and Resources.
 For that there will be a Multiblock Structure, the
 Forge.

 Currently Included Additions: